AVICENNA [Abū Ἁlī al-Husayn ibn Ἁbdallāh IBN SῙNᾹ]. [Arabice:] Liber canonis. Libri quinque canonis medicinae.’ Rome, Typographia Medicea, 1593.

 p.o.a.

-A monumental (ca. 1120 x 2060 mm) and highly unusual Qur’an manuscript, containing the entire text of the Qur’an in 217 exceptionally long lines of an accomplished minuscule naskh in black ink across a single writing surface formed from six sheets of paper joined together and painted to evoke embroidered silk, with geometric decoration in shell gold over a salmon pink ground, wide border painted in dark blue with floral motifs in shell gold and incorporating a cartouche at top for the title (Al-Qur’an al-karim) and at foot for the colophon.
+A monumental (ca. 1120 x 2060 mm) and highly unusual Qur’an manuscript, containing the entire text of the Qur’an in 217 exceptionally long lines of an accomplished micrographic naskh in black ink across a single writing surface formed from six sheets of paper joined together and painted to evoke embroidered silk, with geometric decoration in shell gold over a salmon pink ground, wide border painted in dark blue with floral motifs in shell gold and incorporating a cartouche at top for the title (Al-Qur’an al-karim) and at foot for the colophon.

 The colophon states that the Qur’an was written and designed by those who supported the Bakht during the time and in the court of the Shah, i.e. presumably Bahadur Shah II Zafar (1775–1862), the last Mughal Emperor.
 Two of the Shah’s sons, Bahadur Shah and Mirza Jawan Bakht had been exiled to Rangoon following the Indian Rebellion in 1857, and the Qur’an would thus seem partly to have a commemorative function, harking back to the last years before direct British control.